mcook42/Virtual-World-for-Reddit/Documents/Use Case 2.md

  * Up/downvote: The upvotes count is posted on the door to enter the thread.
 An upvote button exists outside the door.
 Clicking it causes the post to be updated if the user is logged in.

- * Thread Creator: The thread creator is a stick figure at the front of the room.
+ * Thread creator: The thread creator is a stick figure at the front of the room.
 He/she greets the user as they enter the room.

  * Submision time: A clock and calander exist on the wall inside the thread room next to the door.
 The clock shows the time posted and the calander shows the day posted.

  * Announcements: A stick figure with a megaphone exists outside of every door that is an announcement thread.

+ * Create thread: Clicking the "t" keyboard key within a building causes a post submission box to appear.
+When a new post is submitted, they teleport into a room representing the thread they created.

 ####Comment Implementation: